chocolacula/easy_reflection_cpp/readme/installation.md

 ### Apple

-Apple's macOS doesn't have precompiled Clang libs, but happily you can use brew.
+Apple's macOS doesn't have standard Clang libs by default, but happily you can use brew.

 ```bash
 brew install llvm